spinach/GDImage/README.md

 gdImage.setImage(ofImageView: imageView, withUrl: url)

 ```
-The constructor lets you customise whether to use caching or not, and the contentMode of the UIImageView
+The constructor lets you customise whether to use caching or not, the contentMode of the UIImageView and the activityIndicatorStyle shown while loading the image.

-`GDImage(useCacheStore:Bool = true, contentMode: UIViewContentMode = .scaleAspectFit)`
+`GDImage(useCacheStore:Bool = true, contentMode: UIViewContentMode = .scaleAspectFit, activityIndicatorStyle: UIActivityIndicatorViewStyle = .gray)`

 The methods for GDImage are similar to the ones of extensions of UIImageView